 The grant program encourages multi-university collaborations on a global scale.
 Total project budgets should not exceed $10,000 and will be awarded for a maximum period of 24 months.
 Projects are expected to align with one or more criteria that advance CIVME’s mission and convincingly promote international collaboration in veterinary medical education.
 Indirect costs are not considered.

-The deadline for grant submission is January 29, 2021.
-Recipients will be informed in March 2021.
-For more information about the program, please email firstname.lastname@example.org.
+The 2020 grant cycle has closed.
+The grant cycle will reopen in the fall of 2021.
+For more information about the program, please email email@example.com.